arthemis95/AnalogFilmImport/README.md

 # AnalogFilmImport
 Small project to help me preprocess my film pictures once I get the scans from the lab.

-It iterates over all subfolders in a specified directory, searches for .tif files, ensures they have a 16Bit Colour depth, if not, upconverts them.
+It iterates over all subfolders in a specified directory, searches for .tif files, ensures they have a 32Bit float Colour depth, as this is the native format for Gimp .
 Then generates .jpg previews.

 ## Arguments
   - path : Relative or absolute path to the Folder containing your images.
 Required, first argument.